JurgenVanGorp/MCP23017-multi-I-O-Control-with-Raspberry-Pi-and-Home-Assistant/README.md

 ### A simple switch

 At this stage the relay should be available in Home Assistant.
+Let's test that first.

-Let's assume that you have [that looks like this simple example](https://www.raspberrypi-spy.co.uk/2013/07/how-to-use-a-mcp23017-i2c-port-expander-with-the-raspberry-pi-part-1/), i.e. the board is connected with address pins [000] (0x20 on the I2C bus).
+To make things easier you may want to build a small test breadboard setup [that looks like this simple example](https://www.raspberrypi-spy.co.uk/2013/07/how-to-use-a-mcp23017-i2c-port-expander-with-the-raspberry-pi-part-1/), i.e. the board is connected with address pins [000] (0x20 on the I2C bus).
 Pins GPA0, GPA1 and GPA2 are driving three LEDs, and GPA7 is connected to a small push button.

 The following configuration will use pin GPA2 as a regular light, so let's edit the configuration.yaml file.